railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 Standard Price
 --------------

-The mode of price management for the product is shown in the third tab :guilabel:`Prices & Suppliers` on the product form.
+The mode of price management for the product is shown in the tab :guilabel:`Information` on the product form.
 On each individual product you can select if you want to work in ``Standard Price`` or on weighted ``Average Price``.

 .. tip:: Simplified view

-   If you work in the ``Simplified View`` mode you won't see the field that lets you manage the price calculation mode for a product.
+   If you work in the ``Simplified`` interface mode you will not see the field that lets you manage the price calculation mode for a product.
 In that case the default value is standard price.

 The ``Standard Price`` setting means that the product cost is fixed manually for each product in the field